-Five trustees shall constitute a quorum for the transaction of business at Board meetings.
-In the absence of the President and the Vice-President, if a quorum of trustees is present, such trustees shall elect a temporary President for purposes of conducting the meeting.
+Five Board members shall constitute a quorum for the transaction of business at Board meetings.
+In the absence of the President and the Vice-President, if a quorum of Board members is present, such Board members shall elect a temporary President for purposes of conducting the meeting.
 If a quorum is not present, no action may be taken.